Eclalang/LearnEcla/HowToStart/ReadMe.md

 map are different in a way that there index value is called 'key' and can be any type of variable. each key must and are unique.

-to acces the a value in a map, it should be like below:
+to acces a value in a map, it should be like below:

 `myMap[Key]`, where `key` can be replace by the variable that fit the desired key of the value